Can a gluten-free diet help with psoriasis?

-According to the National Psoriasis Foundation, up to 25 percent of people with psoriasis are sensitive to gluten.
-These people could consider a gluten-free diet to help them to manage symptoms of psoriasis.
+According to the National Psoriasis Foundation, up to 25% of people with psoriasis have a sensitivity to gluten.
+So, a gluten-free diet might help these people manage their symptoms.

-Gluten is the name given to a group of proteins found in wheat and other similar grains, including rye, barley, and oat.
-Gluten is what physically shapes certain foods, in a similar way to how glue binds things together.
+Gluten refers to a group of proteins that occur in wheat and other similar grains, including rye, barley, oats.

-Someone with psoriasis may not have celiac disease but can still be sensitive to gluten.
-If someone is gluten sensitive but does not have celiac disease, they have a condition called non-celiac gluten sensitivity.
+If someone has a sensitivity to gluten but does not have celiac disease, they may have a condition called non-celiac gluten sensitivity.

 - stomach pain and cramping

 There is no specific way to diagnose gluten sensitivity.
 If a person experiences problems after eating gluten, a doctor will first need to rule out celiac disease and other conditions before diagnosing gluten sensitivity.